 In 1879 Constantine Fahlberg, who had taken the Ph.D. at Leipzig, now working with Remsen in a post-doctoral capacity, made an accidental discovery that changed Remsen’s career.
 Eating rolls at dinner after a long day in the lab researching coal tar derivatives, Fahlberg noticed that the rolls tasted initially sweet but then bitter.
 Since his wife tasted nothing strange about the rolls, Fahlberg tasted his fingers and noticed that the bitter taste was probably from one of the chemicals in his lab.
 The next day at his lab he tasted the chemicals that he had been working with the previous day and discovered that it was the oxidation of o-toluenesulfonamide he had tasted the previous evening.
 He named the substance saccharin and he and his research partner Remsen published their finding in 1880.
 Later Remsen became angry after Fahlberg, in patenting saccharin, claimed that he alone had discovered saccharin.
 Remsen had no interest in the commercial success of saccharin, from which Fahlberg profited, but he was incensed at the perceived dishonesty of not crediting him as the head of the laboratory.

-At yovisto you can learn more about organic chemistry and sugars in the lecture of Peter Vollhardt at the University of Berkeley “The family of Sugars and the Chemistry of Aldoses”.
+At yovisto academic video search you can learn more about organic chemistry and sugars in the lecture of Peter Vollhardt at the University of Berkeley “The family of Sugars and the Chemistry of Aldoses”.

 References and Further Reading: